Your own effective and affordable pre-workout supplement.

 It's a matter of experimenting, but the safest bet seems to be L-Tyrosine :)

 Thanks for the answer!
-I have just one more question, which is the amount of water I use more or less to mix everything…
+I just have one more question, which is how much water I use to mix everything…

-Honestly, it doesn't make much difference as long as you drink enough water during the day.
+Honestly, it doesn't make a big difference as long as you drink enough water throughout the day.

-If the caffeine is in a pill type, it's the same right? is that in powder only from prozis and it's been sold out for a long time
+If the caffeine is in tablet form, it is the same, right?
+It's just that it only comes in powder form from Prozis and has been out of stock for a long time

 Yes it is.

-Preferably tablet instead of capsule, so if you want to reduce the dose, just break the tablet in half :)
+Preferably a tablet instead of a capsule, so if you want to reduce the dose, just break the tablet in half :)

-How can I find each of the supplements mentioned here and then mix it all up?? or what is the most balanced product on the market?
+How can I find each of the supplements mentioned here and then mix everything together? or what is the most balanced product on the market?

 Thanks